lumifyio/lumify/data-mapping/plugins/csv/README.md

 ## [Column Mapping](id:columnMapping)
 ---

-Column mappings allow you to extract the values from one or more columns in a row, optionally converting them to various data types for use as entity IDs, signs or property values.
+Column mappings allow you to extract the values from one or more columns in a row, optionally converting them to various data types.

 ### Column Mapping Properties